Use Lineage for Impact Analysis

 Knowing where your data comes from is key to trusting the data, and knowing who else uses it means you can analyse the impact of changes to data in your environment.
 The lineage feature in Tableau Catalogue helps you do both these things.

-Lineage requires Data Management.
-Starting in 2019.3, Tableau Catalogue is available as part of the Data Management offering for Tableau Server and Tableau Cloud.
-When Tableau Catalogue is enabled in your environment, you have access to lineage information for your content.
+When you have a Data Management licence and Tableau Catalogue enabled, you have access to lineage information for your content.
 For more information about Tableau Catalogue, see "About Tableau Catalog" in the Tableau Server(Link opens in a new window) or Tableau Cloud(Link opens in a new window) Help.

 Note: Lineage data for flows won't appear if the flow includes parameter values.
 For more information about using parameters in flows see Create and Use Parameters in Flows(Link opens in a new window) in the Tableau Prep help.

 Lineage shows dependencies in relationship to the lineage anchor, which is the asset selected.
 A lineage anchor can be a database, table, workbook, published data source, virtual connection, virtual connection table, lens, metric or flow.
-(In the first example, the anchor is the Batters data source and in the second example, it's the Batters table).
+(In the image above, the anchor is the "Orders (superstore)"data source, and in the image below, the anchor is the "Batters" table.)
 All the assets below the anchor depend, either directly or indirectly, on the anchor and are called outputs or downstream assets.
 The assets above the anchor are the assets the anchor is either directly or indirectly dependent on and are called inputs or upstream assets.

 When you select a field in a data source or a column in a table, the lineage is filtered to show only downstream assets that depend on the field (or column) or upstream inputs to the field (or column) as in this 'Superstore' workbook example that shows the lineage filtered for the Commission (Variable) field: